 Public Engagement activities in Guernsey's Market Square.

-Local "influencers" will take part in the Count 14 challenge by reflecting on their drinking for two weeks using the unit calculators and measuring cups and by recording short vlogs to share how they are getting on.
+The Count 14 challenge - a local "influencer campaign" - where well known local faces reflected on their drinking for two weeks using the unit calculators and measuring cups and recorded short vlogs to share their experience (see the video below).

 Count 14 jerseys worn by local sports clubs at high profile events to push the message further afield to support the campaign.
 The Guernsey Basketball Association agreed to help us promote Count 14 by wearing warm-up tops with a giant ‘14’ on the front and back to a top league game.
 The team posed for a photo in the tops to accompany the news release and social posts which were issued about the partnership.
 Guernsey FC also promoted Count 14 by wearing the warm-up tops that the GBA wore with a giant ‘14’ to the very popular friendly game –newbies vs originals on 27thDecember.
 The team posed for a photo in the tops to accompany the social posts which were issued about the partnership.
 The initiative was also announced at the game to the crowd.